 Edmund Jenings Randolph (1753-1813) and Robert Page (1765-1840)* are among the politicians buried here.
 Sallie Page Nelson, along with her husband, Hugh Nelson, Jr., both buried at Old Chapel, can count as their ancestors a signer of the Declaration of Independence, Thomas Nelson, Jr., of Yorktown.
 A pew at Old Chapel still marks Sallie's name.

-Edmund Jenings Randolph was an American attorney, Governor of Virginia, Secretary of State under George Washington, and the first United States Attorney General.
-He was selected as a delegate to the Continental Congress in 1779, and served there until 1782.
-During this period he also remained in private law practice, handling legal issues
+Edmund Jenings Randolph was an American attorney, governor of Virginia (elected in 1786), secretary of state under George Washington, and the first United States attorney general.
+He was selected as a delegate to the Continental Congress in 1779 and served there until 1782.
+During this period he also remained in private law practice, handling various legal issues.

-Robert Page served inthe Continental Army during the Revolutionary War.
-He was an attorney, a planter, a member of the Virginia State House of Delegates in 1795, and later a U.S. Representative from Virginia.
+Robert Page served in the Continental Army during the Revolutionary War.
+He was an attorney, planter, member of the Virginia State House of Delegates in 1795, and later a U.S. representative from Virginia.

 Whether you have relatives buried there or not, Old Chapel Cemetery is a fascinating outing for those seeking an adventure into the past in a setting that has not changed since the 1700s.